mhamdan91/Spine_segmentation/README.md

     6- training.py: a callable python file invoked by run.py to run the training or visualization code.

 ### Process pipeline
-- User configure training/visualization settings using the run.py.
+- User passes training/visualization arguments using the main.py.
 - Sanity checks are performed on user input to ensure it is valid before running code.
 - Data is loaded from disk and masks and images names are checked if they're matching.
 Only matching elements are processed. matched/unmatched number of elements is printed to the screen.